-We will appreciate the importance of social connectedness to family, friends and community and its positive impact on the resilience and wellbeing of young people.
+We will appreciate the importance of social connectedness to family, friends and resilience and wellbeing of young people.

 BANYULE YOUTH SERVICES STRATEGIC OBJECTIVES

 Through analysis of consultation data, research and sector priorities; five strategic objectives have been identified that will guide the planning, operation, delivery and evaluation of Banyule Youth Services' actions throughout 2018-2021.